colinleach/r_concepts/concepts/vector-filtering/about.md

 Instead, the numbers are recyled to get a vector matching the length of `v`, then the arithmetic operation is applied element-wise using `c(0.5, 0.5, 0.5)` or `c(2, 2, 2)`.

 Very, very useful, but make sure this is what you intend.
 A slight mismatch in vector lengths (e.g. 99 vs 100) can cause confusing bugs.
+Some authors recommend that recycling should only be used when one of the vectors has length 1.